mathieuancelin/heimdallr/readme.md

 - [ ] dynamic TLS
 - [ ] add extra typesafe attributes to services and apikey for modules ???
 - [ ] handle wildcard matching hosts
-- [-] handle serde calls for services with pluggables modules
 - [x] otoroshi config poll module
 - [x] find a name for the project
 - [x] admin API complete on another port.
 Add service to serve this api